Falco90/p2p-agent/README.md

 ## Service requests and Orders

-Service requests lead to the creation of an `Order` sequence.
+Service requests are special messages that lead to the creation of an `Order` sequence.
 This is a deterministic sequence of events representing a transaction between two agents.
 The process follow the following order of `OrderEvents`:

 1. SERVICE_REQUEST - a new service request was made by the buyer
 2. ORDER_ACCEPTED - the seller accepts the service request.
-This prompts a payment from the buyer to the seller where a transaction hash is sent as proof
+This prompts a payment from the buyer to the seller where a transaction hash on Base Sepolia is sent as proof
 3. PAYMENT_CONFIRMED - the seller confirms the transaction hash and marks the order is paid
 4. ORDER_COMPLETED - the order is completed